Fire Up Your Metabolism!

 Mistake #1: You’re stuck in a workout rut

 If you think hopping on the treadmill day in and day out is the best way to burn calories and shed some pounds, think again.
 Not only will you be bored, your muscles will be bored too.
-Jason Patch with Granite Health and Fitness says he’s seen it time and time again, folks step on the treadmill at lower speeds and in his words, “seem to walk forever.”
+Don't just step on the treadmill at a low speed and walk forever.
+Your body needs a bit more!

 Mistake #2: Taking off the weight